shardsofaperture/DVMetaDataBurnIn/readme.md

 - File chooser doesn't limit to file types
 - Having SOME issues with large files and dvrescue but working on it
 - Clips that have muliple date/times for start stop only count forward from the first read timecode as of right now.
 So if you have a video clip manually captured that was 5 minutes at 2pm, and 5 minutes at 3pm, the timecode will run from 2:00 - 2:10 not 2:00-2:05 then jump to 3:00 to 3:05 in the burn.
 Will fix later.
+- Unknown issue - will this work on M series macs?
+IDK Using an intel mac.

 ---

+## Change Log

+--- 11/30/25
+* Added passthrough (convert-only) mode alongside burn-in mode.

+* Added missing-metadata behavior options: stop with error, convert without burn-in, or skip file.

+* Updated dvmetaburn.zsh to: Parse full dvrescue JSON instead of only the first frame, detect the first valid rdt anywhere in the file and fall back based on --missing-meta= instead of crashing.

+* Support --burn-mode=passthrough for no-metadata conversions.

+* Added added BurnMode and MissingMetaMode with UI controls for so its now possible to burn-in  text OR convert-only, and changed how missing-metadata behavior is handled (i.e. hopefully won't just crash now)

+* Made log selectablew

+* Added DVRESCUE debug function (to check to see if metadata is missing or any other issues)

+* Added stop and clear log button, as well as made log copyable instead of view only and some other debug stuff

 ## Features (work in progress but already functional)